jaredsohn/mutetab/README.md

-MuteTab
+MuteTab Chrome extension
 =======

-MuteTab Chrome extension
+MuteTab is a Chrome extension that helps you manage the sound coming from tabs in Google Chrome.
+It helps you to narrow down which tab(s) are making sounds and provides browser-wide management of tab muting (pausing YouTube, HTML5 Video/Audio, and QuickTime and stopping others), including automatically pausing/stopping many background tabs.
+It does not detect web audio.

+###Documentation/download
 http://www.mutetab.com/

-MuteTab is a Chrome extension that helps you manage the sound coming from tabs in Google Chrome.
-It helps you to narrow down which tab(s) are making sounds and provides browser-wide management of tab muting (pausing YouTube, HTML5 Video/Audio, and QuickTime and stopping others), including automatically muting all background tabs(*).

-* There are a few ways that your browser can make sound that are not detectable; see the FAQ at mutetab.com for further information.

-Build instructions:
+###Build instructions

 1. Download and set up [OpenForge](https://github.com/trigger-corp/browser-extensions).